yegor256/blog/static/books.md

   - books about management
 ---

+If you already purchased and read my books, please review them on Amazon and/or GoodReads.
+Those reviews really make a difference and new readers are paying attention to them.
+You will help me a lot if you post them.
+Please, make them honest and as detailed as you can.

 {% badge /images/books/elegant-objects/cover.png 125 /elegant-objects.html %}
 [Elegant Objects](/elegant-objects.html) (Volume 1)
 is my first book.
 It is about object-oriented